min2bro/Flask_Tuts/README.md

 # The Common `$regex` Anti-Pattern

-If you are building a full-text search app with MongoDB and use a case-insensitive regex, stop and re-consider.
+If you are building a full-text search app with MongoDB and use a case-insensitive regex, stop and re-consider MongoDB Atlas Search.
 You are probably paying for it in many ways, over-consumption of resources, angry customers, and more.
 Spin up a cluster on Atlas and create a Search Index on <a href="https://docs.atlas.mongodb.com/atlas-search?utm_source=regex_replacement" target="_blank">MongoDB Atlas Search</a> with the click of a button.

 ## About this Project